|Popular in||December||High demand for flights, 15% potential price rise|

-Sugar-white beaches, beautiful landscapes, and the rhythmic sounds of Latin American music welcomes visitors off the flights to the Dominican Republic.
+Sugar-white beaches, beautiful landscapes, and the rhythmic sounds of Latin American music welcome visitors to the Dominican Republic.
 Aside from being a hospitable country with loads of opportunities for travelers—including swimming, snorkeling, and sight-seeing—the Dominican Republic is one of the cheaper destinations for travelers in North America.
-Cheap flights to the Dominican Republican can always be found.
+Airline tickets to the Dominican Republic can always be found.

 Some Dominican Republic flights arrive in the capital, Santo Domingo, which is the oldest remaining European city in the New World and one of the most vibrant cities in the Caribbean.
 Travelers book Dominican Republic flights to walk in the footsteps of Cortés, Ponce de León, and Christopher Columbus.
 Santo Domingo is also home to one of the largest shopping bazaars of the Caribbean.
 Travelers leaving the Dominican Republic will take with them local jewelry and artifacts, artists’ renderings of landscapes, and if one is lucky enough, a hand-wrapped cigar.

 The Dominican Republic’s climate is great all year long.
-In the summer, temperatures range from 70 F to 90 F, and it only drops a bit in the winter.
+In the summer, temperatures range from 70 degrees to 90 degrees, and it only drops a bit in the winter.
 The weather can get much cooler in the mountains, and rainstorms are usually brief.

 There are seven international airports in the country and domestic Dominican Republic flights between the main tourist regions are readily available from Air Santo Domingo.
 Dominican Republic flights are cheap and reliable.

-There is no train service in the DR, but buses are frequent, inexpensive and often air-conditioned.
+There is no train service in the DR, but—save Santo Domingo—buses are frequent, inexpensive and often air-conditioned.
 There is an extensive network that covers most of the country.
 However, be aware that services stop at 9pm, so travel throughout the night is not possible.

 Tourist taxis are available in most towns, and from airports.
 Prices are not cheap and often more than double those of the “city taxis” which tend to be less modern cars.